 Qualifications

-To be interviewed the applicant must:
+To complete the application process, the applicant must:

 • Be a minimum of 17 years of age.